OMGitsEAGLE/zoom-auto-join-v2/README.md

 # zoom-auto-join-v2

 Alternative Zoom Auto Join program:
-Get your Zoom link while in the meeting.
+-Get your Zoom link while in the meeting.
-Open main.py and enter schedule.
+-Open main.py and enter schedule.